Fishing charters San Jose del Cabo

 Hollywood

-Second generation fisherman born and raised in San Jose del Cabo, with over 35 years on these waters and tournament experience including Bisbee's Black and Blue.
-Hollywood is bilingual, calm under pressure, and the right captain when the day calls for serious billfish work.
+Second generation fisherman born and raised in San José del Cabo, with over 35 years on these waters and tournament experience including Bisbee's Black and Blue.
+Bilingual and calm under pressure.

 Captain